 Is Adderall the right medication for my child?

-health care professional.
+The first step is to get an accurate diagnosis by a healthcare professional.
 Discuss your questions about medications with this person and come to a decision that works for you.

 For more information, see the FDA Adderall Medication Guide.